Guide to the 6502 Assembler of the PET 2001 Emulator

 .BYTE 1, $02

 embeds a single byte or a list of bytes at the current location.
-Lists are sperated by white-space and/or colons.
+Lists are sperated by white-space and/or commas.
 (An optional "#", preceding any values, is ignored.)
 Values may be complex expressions, as well.

 .DBYTE $12EF